pingcap/docs/tidb-resource-control.md

 For an existing resource group, you can modify the read and write quota of the resource group by using [`ALTER RESOURCE GROUP`](/sql-statements/sql-statement-alter-resource-group.md).
 The quota changes to the resource group take effect immediately.

 You can delete a resource group by using [`DROP RESOURCE GROUP`](/sql-statements/sql-statement-drop-resource-group.md).
-The user bound by the deleted resource group will use the `default` resource group for resource isolation.
+The user bound to the deleted resource group will use the `default` resource group for resource isolation.

 > **Note:**
 >
-> - When you bind a user resource group with `CREATE USER` or `ALTER USER`, it will not take effect for the user's existing sessions, but only for the user's new sessions.
+> - When you bind a user to a resource group by using `CREATE USER` or `ALTER USER`, it will not take effect for the user's existing sessions, but only for the user's new sessions.
-> - The `default` resource group does not have quota restrictions for bound user applications.
+> - The `default` resource group does not have quota restrictions for the user's applications.
 It is recommended to create the `default` resource group by using [`CREATE RESOURCE GROUP`](/sql-statements/sql-statement-create-resource-group.md), or modify the quota for the `default` resource group by using [`ALTER RESOURCE GROUP`](/sql-statements/sql-statement-alter-resource-group.md) to control the quota for the `default` resource group.

 ### Prerequisites

 To create, modify, or delete a resource group, you need to have the `SUPER` or `RESOURCE_GROUP_ADMIN` privilege.

-You can create a resource group in the cluster with [`CREATE RESOURCE GROUP`](/sql-statements/sql-statement-create-resource-group.md), and then bind the users to a specific resource group by using [`CREATE USER`](/sql-statements/ sql-statement-create-user.md) or [`ALTER USER`](/sql-statements/sql-statement-alter-user.md).
+You can create a resource group in the cluster by using [`CREATE RESOURCE GROUP`](/sql-statements/sql-statement-create-resource-group.md), and then bind the users to a specific resource group by using [`CREATE USER`](/sql-statements/ sql-statement-create-user.md) or [`ALTER USER`](/sql-statements/sql-statement-alter-user.md).

 ### Step 1.
 Enable the resource control feature